 6. Take a break for a meal or snack.
 The Biltmore Estate is quite large.
 Information overload can be tough on kids.
 When they get restless, stop to get a snack (you can eat on the grounds but not in the house).
 For families, I recommend Stable Café at the Biltmore Estate and Bistro at Antler Hill Village.
 Prices are a bit higher than chain restaurants, but most items are locally sourced and taste divine!
 A number of snack shops are available too!

 7. If you don’t live nearby, consider a two-day visit to let the atmosphere soak in deep.

 - Photography is not allowed inside the Biltmore House, but you can take all the photos you want outdoors!

 - Dress for a walking tour that includes stairs, narrow hallways and varied lighting: sensible shoes (not heels or flip flops) and layered clothing.
 Biltmore with kids is a lot easier if kids (and parents) are comfortable!

 - Engage kids as you go.
 They’ll remember what you talk about far longer than if you just walk through and observe.
 Cedric’s Sniff and Seek Treasure Hunt can help with this.
 OR, between rooms, step aside and take a break to ask kids what they learned about the room on the audio tape.

 - Don’t rush!
 You probably figured that advice out by now — but every visit, I see families rush to finish the tour, observing but not absorbing.
 Those families get cranky.
 That’s good advice for any museum or historical place you visit.

 - The estate offers discounts and special packages year-round, so check those before booking to save!
 They often offer free admission for kids!

 - High traffic days restrict house tours to specific times and are better avoided with young kids.
-For 2016, the high traffic days are:

 - Study the estate map before you go so you get the most from your visit.
 Biltmore has developed many activities to enhance your visit over the past 10 years!